 “For more than four people, it’s thoughtful to say to the waiter in a voice they can all hear, ‘we will probably start with some bread and then straight to mains’, so all guests hear and have an understanding of how many courses to order.”

 My shout, my choice

 Want to appear a gracious host yet at the same time ensure the drinks bill doesn’t go stratospheric?
 Give your guests their choice of red or white but keep hold of the wine list, Musson explains.

 “Offering it to guests is a quick way to sample the finest wine on the list and break the budget before you’ve eaten a bite,” she says.

 Or instead of asking them out, invite them in, suggests former Brumby’s Bakery CEO Michael Sherlock.
 Now chief marketing officer at property trust Sentinel and a mentor to a string of start-up companies, he says sushi in the boardroom can have the same effect as Wagyu with a view – minus the three- or four-figure tab.

 Make the most of your time and outlay by inviting several clients at once for a low-key networking event.

-Economical entertainers may also like to consider moving their meet forward a few hours.
+Economical entertainers may also like to consider moving their busines meeting forward a few hours on the day's business schedule.
 Eggs benedict and coffee is kinder on the wallet than scallops and sauv blanc, with the added bonus that a breakfast catch-up will take less of a chunk out of the working day than a lingering lunch.

 Or just keep it to a couple of cappuccinos, at least in the early days of your business relationship, Sherlock advises.